Johnson C. Smith Golden Bulls: Basketball

 In 2001 the men's basketball team won the CIAA Basketball Tournament and advanced to the Division II Elite Eight.
-In 2006 the men’s and women’s basketball teams were the CIAA Western Division Champions and the Tournament Runners-up.
+In 2006 the men's and women's basketball teams were the CIAA Western Division Champions and the Tournament Runners-up.
 In 2007 the men's basketball team were the 2007 CIAA Western Division Champions.
 In 2008 the men's basketball team won the 2008 CIAA Men's Basketball Championship.
 In 2009 the men's and women's basketball team won the 2009 CIAA basketball championship.
-Fact, the "Brayboy Madness" is famous—Sports Illustrated named it "One of the Loudest Gymnasiums in the Country."
+Sports Illustrated named its venue "One of the Loudest Gymnasiums in the Country."

 Football

 Commemorative Classic: "The Birth of Black College Football"

 On December 27, 1892, Livingstone College and Biddle College, (Johnson C. Smith) University played in the snows of Salisbury, North Carolina, just two days after Christmas.
 A writer of a story in the 1930 year-book of Livingstone College provided a glimpse of that December experience when the team from Biddle Institute traveled to Livingstone's Old Delta Grove campus in Salisbury to play while writers recorded the results of a historic moment in sports history.

 According to historian T.M.
 Martin, the men of Biddle spent two years studying and practicing the sport of football.
 In 1892, they challenged the men of Livingstone, whose team was formally organized in the fall of that year.